bradonomics/bradonomics.com/_pages/blogroll.md

 [**Craig Mod**](https://craigmod.com/): Walking, writing, publishing, and photography, mostly in Japan.
 You can get the newsletters and all by [RSS](https://craigmod.com/index.xml).

-[**Movable Worlds**](https://movableworlds.substack.com/archive): A Malaysian writer who splits her time between Kuala Lumpur and Berlin.
-She writes about human migration, culture, the environment, and travel.
-She also curates some of the best links of anyone on the internet.

-[**derailleur**](https://derailleur.substack.com/archive): Narrative-driven stories of professional cycling.

 [**Bruce Schneier**](https://www.schneier.com/): All the bad stuff that will get you on the internet can be found here.

-[**Simon Owens**](https://simonowens.substack.com/): How publishers create, distribute, and monetize content.

 [**Travelfish**](https://travelfish.substack.com/): Weekly roundup of Southeast Asia travel news.

-[**Parker Moore**](https://byparker.com/): Just another geek writing interesting things on the web.
-Also, a former core team member for [Jekyll](https://jekyllrb.com/).

 ## Well Known but Still Good